Battle of Prairie Grove: Morning clashes

 Early on December 7, Marmaduke's 2,000 cavalrymen reached Prairie Grove and discovered 650 Union troopers of the 6th Missouri and 7th Missouri Volunteer Cavalry regiments nearby.
 Helped by the fact that many Confederates wore captured blue uniforms, Shelby's troopers surprised and routed their opponents, especially the 7th Missouri.
 The Union 1st Arkansas Cavalry Regiment soon appeared on the Fayetteville Road and was also routed when the Missourians fled through their ranks and Shelby's Confederates charged into them, as was the 6th Missouri and 8th Missouri Cavalry Regiment (Union).
 The Confederate pursuit continued east past the Illinois River, but ended when it encountered the leading elements of Herron's main column.
-Shelby was briefly captured, then rescued during a melee with the 1st Missouri Volunteer Cavalry Regiment.
+Shelby was briefly captured, then rescued during a melee with the 1st Missouri Cavalry Regiment.
 During the early morning action, Marmaduke's horsemen inflicted casualties of 10 killed, 19 wounded, and 262 captured on the Union cavalry and seized 21 wagons.
 Herron's approaching infantry ignored the panicked Union horsemen and its bold front convinced Marmaduke to pull back to the west side of the river.

 By the time Frost's 6,300-strong division reached Prairie Grove, Hindman had lost his nerve and set up a defensive line.
 The Confederate commander might have attacked Herron at once with Frost's powerful division.
 Fearing that Blunt might intervene, Hindman ordered Frost to face southwest and block the Fayetteville Road.
 While Hindman waited for Shoup's Arkansas division, Herron had time to push Marmaduke out of his way and reach the Illinois River.
 When Shoup's 3,200 soldiers arrived at 10:00 am, Shoup assumed a defensive position on the high ground at Prairie Grove.
 After directing the deployment of Frost's troops, Hindman returned to Prairie Grove.
 He scolded Shoup for not attacking Herron, but allowed the Arkansas soldiers to remain in position.